 1. Salmon fishing on the River Spey

 Scotland is famous for it’s magnificent salmon rivers.
 For keen fishermen/women there can be nothing better than trying your luck on one of the many well known rivers in Scotland.
 The River Spey holds a spell over those who have fished it and the majesty and beauty of the river bank is awe inspiring.
 Landing a fish in these waters is a special moment in any fisherman/woman’s career.
-Speak to Jonathan on + 44 (0) 1835 824642 or email email@example.com to find out more.
+Why not stay with friends or family at the magnificent Gordon Castle, with 8 miles of fishing on the River Spey to offer.
+Speak to Jonathan on + 44 (0) 1835 824642 or email firstname.lastname@example.org to find out more.

 2. Dinner at the Timber Yard in Edinburgh